Domestic Partnership Agreement

 A Domestic Partnership Agreement is needed in the following situations: when an unmarried couple purchases a home together and needs to define their ownership shares, contribution obligations, and disposition of the property if they separate; when partners with significantly different income levels or assets want to protect their individual property while sharing living expenses; when one partner is leaving employment or reducing work hours to support the household or care for children; when business partners who are also romantic partners need to separate their personal and business interests; and when an unmarried couple is having or adopting children and needs to formalize financial responsibilities.

-Additional scenarios include couples where one partner has significant student loan debt or other liabilities that the other partner wants to ensure remains separate, situations where one partner is supporting the other through professional school or training, couples who choose not to marry for personal, financial, or immigration-related reasons, and elderly couples who cohabit but do not marry to preserve Social Security survivor benefits or pension rights.
+Additional scenarios include couples where one partner has significant student loan debt or other liabilities that the other partner wants to confirm remains separate, situations where one partner is supporting the other through professional school or training, couples who choose not to marry for personal, financial, or immigration-related reasons, and elderly couples who cohabit but do not marry to preserve Social Security survivor benefits or pension rights.

 Without a domestic partnership agreement, the dissolution of an unmarried relationship can be legally chaotic.
 Property purchased during the relationship may be subject to complex title and ownership disputes.
 Joint bank accounts and commingled funds create presumptions that may not reflect the parties' intentions.
 One partner may claim implied promises of support (palimony) that the other denies.
 The process of unwinding shared financial lives without a written agreement is expensive and uncertain, with outcomes varying dramatically based on the jurisdiction and available evidence.